Q. Why do we not follow the Jews of today in observing Passover and Pentecost? Are we not to observe according to Jewish reckoning (Matt 23:1-3)?

 By erroneously considering the statements of the Pharisees to be truth, many Bible commentaries and Bible dictionaries continue to perpetuate the Pharisee errors and disregard plain Bible statements.
 Truth must be sought from the Bible as closely as we can get to the original language.

 Therefore, when we are told to count from the “morrow after the Sabbath,” we check Strong’s Concordance and learn that the Sabbath referred to is No. 7676, meaning THE Sabbath, the weekly Sabbath.
-We are to count from (beginning with) the day after the weekly Sabbath, which is the Sunday falling within the day of Unleavened Bread.
-Sunday is also the day of the wavesheaf offering.
-This day after the Sabbath is when Yahshua ascended to the heavens (the first day of His acceptance), which must fall within that special week of Unleavened Bread.
-The fiftieth day of His acceptance is the correct date for the Feast of Weeks or Pentecost.
+We are to count from (beginning with) the day after the weekly Sabbath, the weekly Sabbath which falls within the days of Unleavened Bread.
+The Sunday after is the day of the wavesheaf offering.
+This day after the Sabbath is when Yahshua ascended to the heavens (the first day of His acceptance), that year it fell within the week of Unleavened Bread.
+The fiftieth day (7x7+1, inclusive reckoning) is the correct date for the Feast of Weeks or Pentecost.

 Some continue to follow the error of the Pharisees and count Abib 16 as the day to begin their count of fifty days.
 But they are not consistent.
 They erroneously count from one of the High Sabbaths but neglect Abib 21, the second High Sabbath, and then go on counting the weekly Sabbaths.
 They always end up with the sixty day of the third month known as Sivan 6.
 Why count, if you always end up with Sivan 6?